 1) Weekly E-Newsletters: during the produce season a weekly newsletter goes out to a select mailing list, featuring classified-style listings of available produce from area farmers as well as items that chefs and bed and breakfast owners are seeking.
 Schuyler County farms and producers may submit content and chefs/bed and breakfast owners/restauranteurs may submit "items wanted" for these newsletters free of charge!
 For details, contact Meredith Williams at the Chamber: 607-535-4300 or firstname.lastname@example.org.

-2) A November Social Event: featuring a menu of small plates and drinks prepared with as many local ingredients as possible.
+2) A December Social Event: featuring a menu of small plates and drinks prepared with as many local ingredients as possible.
 This event is always a sell-out with very limited seating.
-A 2018 date will be announced in late summer 2018.

 3) A January Networking Event: Farmer-Buyer Speed Networking.
 The 2018 event will be held on Monday, January 29, 2018 from 6:00 pm to 8:00 pm.
 The objective is to make connections between farmers who offer produce, meat, cheese, and more, and those who are looking to source these ingredients locally.
 Restaurants and buyers will be seated at tables around the room, with signage indicating what they are looking to source and purchase locally.
 Farmers and producers will then circulate from table to table, discussing what they grow, what they could potentially grow, and more.
 When the bell rings, attendees will move on to the next table.
 To RSVP, email or call Membership Services Manager Meredith Williams: email@example.com or 607-535-4300.